 These are the bottles that may be either hard to get hold of because there isn’t enough supply and they sell out instantly upon release or are too expensive for the average person to afford.

 None of us has tried the likes of Michter’s Celebration or Pappy 25 so you won’t find them on here and we have only tried the following in bars hence there are no bottle photos or full reviews to share as we don’t do reviews based on drams tasted in bars.

-Between us, we have tried the 2015, 2016 and 2017 and they are all amazing.
+Between us, we have tried the 2015, 2016, 2017, 2018 and they are all amazing.
 It is just a total flavor assault on the senses and a cut above anything else we’ve tried in our opinion.

 George T Stagg